bejibay/Clocktick/README.md

-# Digital-Clock
+# ClockTick
+* A digital clock that starts after a page has loaded.
+It is built with HTML, CSS and JavaScript.

-## Technologies
+## Applications
-* JavaScript, HTML and CSS
-### Objectives
-* To demonstrate JavaScript application in building Digital Clock
-* To demonstrate how to build UI with
-  JavaScript, HTML and CSS
+* JavaScript SetTimeout and SetInterval are used in event timings and digital clocks.